cepdnaclk/e17-6sp-NGS-Data-AnalysingToolkit/README.md

 Our project is to develop a web application which can provide a user-friendly interface for Alzheimer disease prediction and finding biomarker genes for particular disease using differential expression analysis of human mRNA sequence data.
 We improve on available tools by offering a range of normalization, feature selection and classification methods and a simple to use interface.

-Our application can be used to analyze the provided RNA-Seq datasets or users can upload their own human RNA-seq data for finding biomarkers for particular disease and disease prediction.
-Dataset should have the form that genes as rows and samples as columns which should include both control and AD samples.
-Files can be uploaded as a .csv or .xls file.

 ## High Level Architecture